TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-18-5-books-i-enjoyed-reading-in-2024.md

 <img src="https://m.media-amazon.com/images/I/51PewKKRQRL._SL500_.jpg" style="float: left; max-width: 10em" class="me-3 mb-3 img-thumbnail">
 </a>

-A great friend had recommend me this book and at first, I wasn't really into it.
-I thought, it's another "you'll die soon, so do what that matters" shallow book.
+A great friend had recommended this book and at first, I wasn't really into it.
+I thought: 'It will be another shallow "you'll die soon, so do what matters" book.

 I gave it an hour and I was proven wrong.

 This book is somewhere between *Atomic Habits*,  *Deep Work* and *The Third Door*.
 It entertaining, yet deep and practical.

-It written in very practical and human language, that gave me feeling I understand everything clearly.
-It helped me to cleanup some dead-code from my personal life that I was dragging with me for wrong reasons.
+It's written in very practical and human language, which gave me the feeling I understand everything clearly.
+It helped me to clean up some dead code from my personal life that I was dragging with me for the wrong reasons.
 If you feel stuck, I recommend this book.

 <div class="clearfix"></div>